 Public ChargingPublic EV chargers are popping up throughout the country as EVs become commonplace.
 New Zealand’s leading public rapid charging network www.Charge.Net.NZ is also being rolled out, and it’s the only charging network supplied by Ecotricity carboNZero Certified electricity.
 There are also plenty of EV owners who are willing to let other EV owners use their private or workplace chargers; take a look at www.PlugShare.com.
 If you have a charger, remember to share it with your fellow EV drivers too!
 Not sure which Electric Vehicle to buy?
 Check out the NZ Electric Vehicle Buyers Guide; there is a growing number of EV options to choose from.
 Private or Commercial Installations

 - These can be carried around in the back of your EV / PHEV as an emergency charger and can be plugged into any standard 10 amp socket around NZ and are generally used for sipping or topping up or a full charge over 6 to 12 hours, depending on your model of EV / PHEV.

 - These require a qualified electrician to install.

-- If you are renovating or building from scratch at home or work, it is the ideal time to lay cable for single phase 32 amps OR 3 phase 32 amps from the switchboard to each carpark being considered now and for the future.
-Cabling is relatively cheap so always provision for more if there are any extra EVs planned.
+- If you are renovating or building from scratch at home or work, it is ideal for laying cable for single phase 32 amps OR 3 phase 32 amps from the switchboard to each car-park being considered now and for the future.
+Cabling is relatively cheap, so always provision for more if there are any extra EVs planned.

 - Consider dwell times and building electrical capacities when selecting 7 kW or 22 kW EV charger options.
-7 kW chargers are likely to be more suitable with fewer 22 kW chargers, spreading the charge load over a longer period of time is easier on building electrical circuits and saves swapping car parks.
+7 kW chargers are likely to be more suitable with fewer 22 kW chargers; spreading the charge load over a longer time is easier to build electrical circuits and saves swapping car parks.